aksenia/SeeCiTe/README.md

 devtools::install_github("GRousselet/rogme")
 ```

-Then use devtools package to install directly from GitHub (by default it will force the upgrade of the installed packages, which might be undesirable, the set dependencies to FALSE):
+Then use devtools package to install directly from GitHub (by default it will force the upgrade of the installed packages, which might be undesirable, then set dependencies to FALSE):

 ``` r
 devtools::install_github("aksenia/SeeCiTe", dep=F)